nijibabulu/moduledev/README.md

 append-path MANPATH $basedir/man
 ```

-This is a little spartan in terms of information.
+This is spartan in terms of information.
 We could have set `HELPTEXT`
-and `DESCRIPTION` at the `init` phase, but we can also easily edit the file
+and `DESCRIPTION` at the `init` phase, and we could also set the `MAINTAINER`
+using `moduledev config`.
+We can also easily edit the file
 directly:

 ```
-$ env EDITOR="nano" moduledev edit hello
+$ env EDITOR="nano" moduledev edit hello  # editor defaults to "vim"
 ```

 We can already load and run `hello` using `module`: